 And then she heard it: a timeless melody that cut through the dark.

 “KEEP GOING!”
-Kora dispatched a quartet of reptilian tentacle-beings with two slashes.
-The first one gutted them, and the second took their heads off.
-“ENJOY THIS DAY, BROTHERS—YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”
+Kora dispatched a quartet of reptilian tentacle-beings with a quick pair of slashes.
+“YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”

 Wodec’s voice cut through her thoughts.
 “There may still be hope!
 Look to the stars!”